SNP chief executive Peter Murrell resigns over membership row

 The SNP chief executive Peter Murrell has resigned with immediate effect in a row over party membership.

-Mr Murrell, who is married to outgoing party leader Nicola Sturgeon, said he had become a distraction to the leadership campaign.
+Mr Murrell, who is married to outgoing party leader Nicola Sturgeon, said he had become a distraction to the leadership race.

 The party has been forced to confirm a large drop in its membership numbers, which it had previously denied.

+Mr Murrell had been set to face a vote of no confidence had he not stepped down, the BBC understands.

-Two leadership candidates have also questioned the independence of the election process.
+Two leadership candidates, Kate Forbes and Ash Regan, have questioned the independence of the election process.

-On Friday, the SNP's head of media at Holyrood, Murray Foote, resigned, saying there were "serious issues" with statements he had issued in "good faith" on behalf of party headquarters.
+And on Friday, the SNP's head of media at Holyrood, Murray Foote, resigned, saying there were "serious issues" with statements he had issued in "good faith" on behalf of party headquarters.

-The BBC earlier learned that Mr Murrell was likely to face a vote of no confidence by the major of members on the National Executive Committee if he did not stand down.
+A National Executive Committee source told the BBC Mr Foote had been "thrown under the bus" by Peter Murrell who accepted responsibility for a misleading statement about SNP membership numbers.

 Mr Murrell has been chief executive of the SNP since 2000 and married to Ms Sturgeon since 2010.